davco6/SegNu/README.md

 # SegNu
 SegNu is an open-software that automatically detects cell nuclei assisted by CNN.

 Briefly, SegNu classify each detected object in three categories:  single cell nucleus, non-cell nucleus or cell nuclear aggregate.
 Afterwards, each cell nuclear aggregate is segmented recursively by watershed segmentation.
-Due to the fact that the watershed segmentation does not do a precisely segmentation and often get oversegmented images, each group of segmented region is considered as a graph, and each graph is optimized for merging the regions with a single cell nuclei.
-Eventually, SegNu detect and isolate all cell nuclei at the image.
+In order to prevent oversegmentation (during the watershed segmentation), it is performed a graph analysis and later optimization.
+The first step, graph analysis, is done merging near segmented regions and then calculated the softmax function.
+After that it is selected the optimized graphs and generated a graph cluster containing optimally a cell nuclei.

 Further information about SegNu can be found in the Master Thesis (wrote in spanish):